department-of-veterans-affairs/va.gov-team/products/education-careers/stem/stem-standalone-10203/research/discussion-guide.md

 ## First Task: Navigate to STEM form - 5 minutes

-You've heard about a scholarship that the VA offers called the Rogers STEM scholarship and are curious if you could receive this scholarship while going to school.
-Your initial search took you to the VA.gov landing page.
-How would you go about finding the Rogers STEM application form from this page?
+You've heard about a scholarship that the VA offers called the Rogers STEM scholarship and are curious if you could receive this scholarship.
+Your initial search took you to VA.gov.
+How would you go about finding the application for the Rogers STEM application from this page?

 Things to watch for:
 - What areas of the page does the participant explore?
 - What does the participant click on?
-- If searching, what terminology does the participant use?
+- If searching or talking about the scholarship, what terminology does the participant use?

 ## Second Task: Determine Eligibility - 10 minutes

-You've found the application form.
-Based on your current benefits status and field of study, how would you use this page to decide if you could apply for the Rogers STEM scholarship?
+Now let's say you've reached the application form.
+Based on your real life field of study and the benefits you have remaining, how would you use this page to decide if applying for the Rogers STEM scholarship is a good choice for you?

 Things to watch for:
-- Does the user look at the subway map?
+- Does the user look at the subway map or click the link at the top of the page without reading anything else?
 - Where does the user look to determine eligibility?
 - Does the user read to determine eligibility or just start the application?